 What Gen Z Gets Right About Using AI

-Instead of typing a single question and hoping for the right answer, they have conversations.
+I’ve noticed this watching younger people interact with AI tools.
+They don’t type a single question and hope for the right answer.
+They have conversations.
 They push back when the response isn’t helpful.
 They ask follow-up questions.
 They tell the AI when it’s wrong.

 This approach actually gets better results.
-AI chatbots are designed for back-and-forth dialogue.
+AI chatbots like ChatGPT-4o and Claude 3.5 Sonnet are designed for back-and-forth dialogue.
 The more context you give, the more useful the responses become.

 How to Make Chatbots Work Better for You